 Achieving equity means not distributing resources equally but ensuring that community investment corrects for and repairs historic inequality by investing in people and communities that have been most neglected.

-The term "reparations" often refers to payments to descendants of enslaved people, but cities recently have started using the concept to direct investment to communities and neighborhoods of color with a goal of narrowing the racial wealth gap.
+The term "reparations" often refers to payments to descendants of enslaved people, but cities recently have started using the concept to direct investment to communities and neighborhoods of color to narrow the racial wealth gap.

 "Today, the average white family has roughly 10 times the amount of wealth as the average Black family.
 White college graduates have over seven times more wealth than Black college graduates."